 Homework will be assigned approximately every 10 days, and should be submitted online on the indicated due date via the link sent to you - see above.
 Late homework will not be accepted; however, the lowest homework score will be dropped.
 Homework solutions should be prepared independently and not copied from other sources.
 You are encouraged, however, to discuss with others and consult other resources to improve your understanding.

 You should prepare the homework you submit on your own!
-Moreover, problems have been designed to differ from those given during the previous semesters in several ways.
 You will receive a grade of 0 on your homework if there is evidence that you have copied a homework from that submitted in past semesters.

 Coursework